Dissertation Acknowledgements Examples

 The residents of Dundee, who took the time to return surveys and allowed me into your homes for follow up surveys, and without whom I would have no content for my thesis.

 My colleagues at the Old Building Trust and Old Building Foundation, who have supported me and had to put up with my stresses and moans for the past three years of study!

 And my biggest thanks to my family for all the support you have shown me through this research, the culmination of three years of distance learning.
 For my kids, sorry for being even grumpier than normal whilst I wrote this thesis!
-And for my wife Samantha, thanks for all your support, without which I would have stopped these studies a long time ago,.
+And for my wife Jenny, thanks for all your support, without which I would have stopped these studies a long time ago,.
 You have been amazing, and I will now clear all the papers off the kitchen table as I promised!

 I would like to thank the following people who have helped me undertake this research: